How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Turn on the vacuum and let it run for approximately three minutes.
-This will help clear any obstructions in your shower drain.
+Turn on the vacuum and let it run for about three minutes.
+This should help remove any blockages in your shower drain.

 Method | Supplies Needed | Steps |